Sprint naar content

 Co-determination and participation in a nutshell

 Participation at Fontys means being involved in organizational development and quality of education by staff and students in legally defined participation bodies.
-The goal: to achieve high-quality education and a transparent organization through dialogue, in which students and staff can get the best out of themselves.
+The goal is to achieve high-quality education and a transparent organization through dialogue, in which students and staff can get the best out of themselves.
+In addition, Fontys co-determination councils are supported by Participation Centre.

 Would you like to participate?